Oracle to continue Itanium server support for HP

+BRIEF-CalAtlantic Group reports upsizing and pricing of $350 mln of senior notes

+* Calatlantic Group, Inc. Announces upsizing and pricing of $350 million of senior notes due 2027

-Oracle Corp ORCL.O said it would continue to support Hewlett-Packard Co's (HPQ.N) Itanium-based servers after it lost a bitter lawsuit in which it had argued that it was not obliged to make new versions of database software compatible with the servers.
+Sept 4 Oracle Corp said it would continue to support Hewlett-Packard Co's Itanium-based servers after it lost a bitter lawsuit in which it had argued that it was not obliged to make new versions of database software compatible with the servers.

-Santa Clara Superior Court Judge James Kleinberg wrote on August 1, that a contract exists between HP and Oracle, and that Oracle is required to continue to offer its product suite on HP's servers based on Intel Corp's (INTC.O) Itanium chips.
+Santa Clara Superior Court Judge James Kleinberg wrote on Aug.
+1, that a contract exists between HP and Oracle, and that Oracle is required to continue to offer its product suite on HP's servers based on Intel Corp's Itanium chips.

 Oracle had argued that there had been no such contract and that it had made the decision as Itanium was approaching the end of its life.